dmbaturin/iproute2-cheatsheet/site/index.md

 If you want to view routes to 192.168.0.0/24 and all larger subnets, use `ip route show to match 192.168.0.0/24`.

-Routers prefer more specific routes to less specific, so this is often useful for debugging in situations when traffic to specific subnet is sent the wrong way because a route to it is missing but routes to larger subnets exist.
+Routers prefer more specific routes to less specific, so this is often useful for debugging in situations when traffic to a specific subnet is sent the wrong way because a route to it is missing, but routes to larger subnets exist.

 <h3 id="ip-route-show-exact">View routes to an exact subnet</h3>